 Also, if you like to be left alone while you’re waiting for your food, you can forget about that here.
 The hostesses are here to entertain you and keep you busy while your food is being prepared.

 Our hostess came to our table with menus and a small battery-powered tealight candle, which she “magically” lit by cupping it in her hands and blowing on it.
 Then she introduced herself and wrote her name on a paper napkin, first in Japanese and then in English.
-She then wrote Mark’s name in Japanese, and taught us how to say “my name is…” before leaving us to study the menus.
+She then wrote Mark’s name in Japanese, and she taught us how to say “my name is…” before leaving us to study the menus.

 Since Mark and I went to Maidreamin just after lunch, we only wanted to grab a snack.
 We perused the menu and decided on sundaes.

 Mark and I placed our orders, and as we were chatting, I saw Mark’s expression change slightly.
 Something over my head caught his eye, but he was trying to act nonchalant.
 Suddenly, I felt something touch my head.
 Our maid had sneaked up behind me and placed a bunny-ear headband on my head!
 She then tiptoed over to Mark and placed cat ears on him.
 After she stepped away, Mark said, “I saw her sneak up behind you but she put her finger to her lips in a shhhh gesture”.
 Oh yeah, now it was getting weird.

 Our hostess returned to hang out at our table some more.
 She taught us a few other key Japanese words, such as oishi, which means delicious, and kawaii, which is for anything cute.
 Then we talked about where we’d been to in Japan so far, and which places we liked best.

 As cute as our waitress was playing the part of an enthusiastic listener, I was rather glad when our food arrived.

 I have to admit, the sundaes were really kawaii: